phil-opp/blog_os/_posts/2015-07-22-rust-os-boot.md

             ├── linker.ld
             └── grub.cfg
 ```
-The Makefile looks like this (but with tabs instead of spaces):
+The Makefile looks like this (but indented with tabs instead of spaces):

 ```Makefile
 arch ?= x86_64